sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘Please.’

 The curtains drifted again, the lace catching on my shoulder, glancing, tender.
 I missed this house already, this old new life.
-It was better this way, I reminded myself.
-There was no sense in becoming accustomed to happiness.

 ‘I’m going to run to the store,’ the girl said.
 ‘Pick some things up for Dad.’

-The stranger let out a long breath.
+The stranger let out a breath.
 ‘Thank you.’

 She was tightening the strap of her purse.
 She was chewing on the inside of her mouth.
 She was holding herself carefully, as if bracing for impact, and then she said, ‘I do love you, you know.’
 A breath.
 ‘Not enough, but I do.’